 That’s an idea as appealing as believing you can protect your heart with a special glowing magnet.
 Never the less, this love assassin is behind an infinite range of relationship dysfunction, from which no suit of iron can protect you.

 This love assassin will keep you from getting along with family and friends, prevent job satisfaction, keep you spiritually malnourished and most assuredly prevent you from thriving in a life-long, sacrificial relationship like marriage.
 Find the antivirus before it’s too late in this LoveEd episode.

-Neo got the wrong idea from the Oracle and everything turned out right in the end.
+In the movie, The Matrix, Neo got the entirely wrong idea from the Oracle about who he was.
+And yet everything turned out right in the end.

 If only negative interpretation always worked like that in real life.
 Instead, when you have developed the habit of consistently assuming the worst from the words and actions of the people in your life, you make it incredibly difficult to get along with them.

 Maybe you can survive at work and church like that, but not in a serious relationship were mutual trust, understanding and vulnerability are essential.
 But who really wants to go through life thinking the worst of people?